 Vegetables and fruits are jam-packed with fiber, vitamins, and minerals.
 Foods high in fiber also help to keep you full for longer and can aid in lowering cholesterol levels within the body.
 This is because soluble fiber helps to remove cholesterol from your bloodstream.

 Try this: Aim to eat 5-6 servings of vegetables and fruit each day.
 One serving of vegetables is equivalent to two ‘handfuls’.
 While one serving of fruit is equivalent to the size of a tennis ball, or the palm of your hand.
 Easy ways to add in more vegetables and fruits are by having a huge salad or adding in a smoothie to your normal routine.

 By starting these habits, you can begin to lose weight and combat chronic inflammation within your body.
 This can help to reverse the cycle of back stress, limited mobility, and sedentary behaviors so you can get out, and stay out of back pain.

 Losing weight is not easy.
 Select 1-2 of the above listed foundational habits for weight loss to start working on today.
 Try keeping track of these habits in a calendar or journal.
 Check off the days you complete these habits and begin reaching your weight loss goals.

 If you need more guidance on how to build these habits into your daily routine to promote weight loss to improve back health, contact our Telespine Health Coaches.
-They have an extensive background in helping clients change their habits to live healthy, back-pain free lives, and they’d love to help you too.
+They have an extensive background in helping clients change their habits to lose weight and reduce their back pain, and they’d love to help you too.